This is the Best Starbucks Egg Bites Recipe! They taste just the sous vide Bacon & Gruyere egg bites and are a great grab-and-go breakfast idea.

 There are a few tips to ensure you get egg bites that taste just like the ones from Starbucks EVERY time:

-- Don’t overblend the mixture: If you blend for too long, the egg bites will fall while baking.
+- Don’t overblend: Blend just until smooth!
+If you blend for too long, the egg bites will fall while baking.

-- Check on them: Check on them 5 minutes before the cooking time is up to make sure you don’t overcook them.
-You’ll know they’re done when a toothpick comes out clean.
+- Check on them: Start checking them 5 minutes early.
+They’re done when the centres look set and a toothpick comes out clean.

-- Try out different toppings: Make my copycat Starbucks Egg Whites Bites or play around with your favourite toppings.
+- Customize: Play around with your favourite toppings.
 Sundried tomatoes, onion, broccoli, kale, green onions, breakfast sausage, feta cheese, Swiss cheese and fresh herbs would all be delicious additions.

 Frequently asked questions